-Katie, a new client, brought me this vintage dusty console table to paint.
+This painted console table project began when Katie, a new client, brought me this vintage dusty gal.
 It has great lines, but the finish is damaged and definitely dated.

 Dark pieces like this always have the best before & after because paint shows off the details.